Tool Stores/Wall Sheds

 10. Nail in felt nails approximately 3” apart along seam/overlap of felt.

 11. Fold felt on each corner.
-Offer up long fascia/barge board and nail to edge of roof framing.
+Offer up long fascia/barge board to the high side of the building and nail to edge of roof framing.
 Fascia/barge board should be approximately 5mm higher than level of felt.

 12. Attach both short fascias/barge boards to each end of roof in the same way as Point 11.